Turkey's Erdogan says coup plotters were minority in armed forces

 Erdogan has accused U.S.-based Muslim cleric Fethullah Gulen of masterminding the failed coup.
-He regularly refers to Gulen and his supporters in Turkey and abroad as a "terrorist organization".
+He regularly refers to Gulen and his supporters in Turkey and abroad as a "terrorist organisation".

 Reporting by Istanbul bureau; Writing by Gareth Jones; Editing by David Dolan